Harry Turtledove bibliography: Atlantis

-Opening Atlantis was nominated for the 2009 Prometheus Award.
+Opening Atlantis was a finalist for the 2009 Prometheus Award.
+The United States of Atlantis and Liberating Atlantis were finalists for the 2010 Prometheus Award.

 Opening of the World

 The trilogy describes a fantasy world in which inhabitants of an empire that is of the Iron Age but has Pleistocene wildlife explore a land uncovered by a receding glacier and then discover a threat to their national security.